PeterZhang888/LimitOrderBookSimulator/README.md

 barrier; it is not a barrier-only measurement.
 The reported MPI collective time likewise includes rank-arrival waiting and MPI progress, not just data movement.
-These diagnostic timings provide a profiled-window decomposition and do not replace the uninstrumented performance results.
+These diagnostic timings provide a profiled-window decomposition.
 The slowest rank observed in each window is a diagnostic proxy, not an exact reconstruction of the full session critical path.